Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 ![dev-extensions-share-surf-page-model]({% link content-services/images/dev-extensions-share-surf-page-model.png %})

-The model is referred to as the `siteData` and has more stuff than just pages and templates ([siteData Reference](TODO:../references/surf-object-xml-reference.md)).
+The model is referred to as the `siteData` and has more stuff than just pages and templates ([Surf Reference]({% link content-services/latest/develop/reference/surf-framework-ref.md %})).
 You will however mostly be dealing with component, page, and template-instance files, which are simple XML files:

 ```text